jsya/ga_hw/homework/02_command_line_chipotle.md

 #### Submitting Your Homework

-* Create a Markdown file that includes your answers **and** the code you used to arrive at those answers.
+* Create a file that includes your answers **and** the code you used to arrive at those answers. (feel free to use Markdown if you want)
-* Add this Markdown file to a GitHub repo that you'll use for all of your coursework.
+* Add this file to your homework repo that you'll use for all of your coursework.
+Push your changes up to GitHub.
-* Submit a link to your repo using the homework submission form.
+* Submit a link to your repo using the [homework submission form] (http://goo.gl/forms/EamVci00DO).

 #### Command Line Tasks